LottieFiles/lottie-docs/docs/aep.md

 |Data  |Size| Data within the chunk                         |

-RIFX is an extension of the RIFF format, the difference being RIFX uses big-endian notation for storing numbers.
+`RIFX` is an extension of the `RIFF` format, the difference being `RIFX` uses big-endian notation for integers.

 A RIFF file will be structured in the same way as a chunk: